-For 2007, net fair value gains, net of deferred tax, represented approximately 57.2% of our profit for the year.
-In 2007, fair value gains were recognized mainly from our investment properties in Guangzhou.
 For 2008, our net fair value loss was primarily due to the rapid decline in the PRC property market and lack of new significant investment properties.
 Our net fair value gains in 2009 increased to RMB60.6 million primarily as a result of our additional investment properties in Guangzhou.
-For 2009, the net fair value gains, net of deferred tax represented approximately 6.3% of our profit for the year.
+For 2009, the net fair value gains, net of deferred tax, represented approximately 6.3% of our profit for the year.
+We reported net fair value gains on investment properties, net of deferred tax, of RMB2.9 million (US\$0.4 million) for the year ended December 31, 2010, which represented approximately 0.2% of our profit for the year.
+Our net fair value gains in 2010 decreased by approximately 93.6% primarily because we had no new significant investment properties in 2010 and the market value of our investment properties in 2010 remained relatively stable.